LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Portfolio_Strategies/README.md

 :small_blue_diamond: Information Ratio - is a measurement of an investment compared to a benchmark index.
 (Wiki)

+:small_blue_diamond: Jensen's alpha - is a measurement that represents the average return on a portfolio or investment, above or below that predicted by the capital asset pricing model (CAPM).
+(Wiki)

 :small_blue_diamond: Kappa Three Ratio - is a measurement of risk-adjusted performance that calculates downside risk. (https://breakingdownfinance.com/finance-topics/performance-measurement/kappa-ratio/)

 :small_blue_diamond: Martin Ratio - is a measurement of safe return and the higher the ratio the better performance.
 Martin Ratio is the same as Ulcer index.
 (Wiki)